DataDog/documentation/content/en/agent/faq/windows-agent-ddagent-user.md

 disable_toc: true
 ---

-**Starting with release `6.11`, the Windows Agent main components (i.e. Core, and APM/Trace) run under the `ddagentuser` account, created at install time, instead of running on prior version under the `LOCAL_SYSTEM` account.**
+**Starting with release `6.11.0`, the Core and APM/Trace components of the Windows Agent run under the `ddagentuser` account, created at install time, instead of running on prior versions under the `LOCAL_SYSTEM` account.
+If enabled, the Live Process component still runs under `LOCAL_SYSTEM`. **

 The user `ddagentuser` is created at install time for the Datadog Windows Agent.
 When installed on an Active Directory server, the username and password must be provided to the installer.
 The new user is a non-privileged user.
 It gains the following rights during installation: